-This page contains links to Navy NEPA documents, and, further down, a slew of reports the public may find interesting.
+This page contains links to Navy NEPA documents, including whistleblower materials; further down, there is a slew of reports the public may find interesting.

 2015 – October 2 – Final EIS for Northwest Training and Testing: Volume 1 Volume 2 Volume 3 Volume 4 Appendix on World Heritage Site analysis.
 West Coast Action Alliance and Olympic Forest Coalition Joint memorandum to Navy on flawed analyses and NEPA process.
 Letter from UNESCO expressing concern.
 WCAA post crunches the numbers.